animal-tree/Writing-stuff-2/Theories/Bendy-Ball.md

 As Einstein wrote, for a large enough sphere, the spherocity of the surface would be measurably-indistinguishable from a Euclidean geometry.

 > ### $"$
 > But if this part is small indeed, they will no longer be able to demonstrate that they are on a spherical "world" and not a Euclidean plane, for a small part of a spherical surface differs only slightly from a piece of a plane of the same size.
-Thus if the spherical-surface beings are living on a planet of which the solar system occupies only a negligibly small part of the spherical universe, they have no means of determining whether they are living in a finite or in an infinite [sic: spherical or not] universe [...]
+Thus if the spherical-surface beings are living on a planet of which the solar system occupies only a negligibly small part of the spherical universe, they have no means of determining whether they are living in a finite or in an infinite [spherical or not] universe [...]
 > ### $``$
 &ensp;&ensp;&ensp;&ensp;— Einstein [^1]